 1. Turn the lights off.

 One of the best parts about summer is the sunshine.
 Any type of power or electricity in a home generates heat, so when the lights are on in the house, they will generate unnecessary heat that will further warm your already warm home.
-Embrace natural direct sunlight and keep the lights off during the day and evening before the sun sets.
-Not only will you benefit from the light of long summer days, you will save money on electricity too!
+Embrace natural direct sunlight and keep the lights off during the day and evening before the sunsets.
+Not only will you benefit from the light of long summer days, but you will also save money on electricity too!